Annual SEMYO Concerto Competition 2021

 SEMYO is once again offering a concerto competition for Philharmonic and Concert Orchestra students.
-The competition will take place Sunday, February 2 between 1-5 PM at Our Savior’s Lutheran Church (2124 Viola Rd NE).
+The competition will take place Sunday, February 7, 2021 between 1-5 PM.
+The location is to be determined.
 One student from Philharmonic orchestra and one from Concert orchestra will be selected by an independent panel of professional musicians.
-Please note that there will only be one category for the Concert Orchestra this year.
-Winners will perform with their orchestra on the May 10, 2020, Mother’s Day Concert.
-Several students will also be awarded honorable mention and an invitation to perform in a special concerto honor’s recital on Friday, February 14, 2020 at 7 PM.
+Winners will perform with their orchestra on the either the SEMYO spring concert on Sunday, May 9 or, if not a senior, during the SEMYO 2021-2022 season.
+Several students will also be awarded honorable mention and an invitation to perform in a special honor’s recital on Friday, February 12. *Due to the ongoing pandemic, the competition and recital will be adjusted to keep all participants and safe as possible while following MN Department of Health Guidelines.
+If necessary the recital will be recorded and broadcast online.

 - The SEMYO Concerto Competition is open to members of the Philharmonic and Concert Orchestra who are participating in SEMYO for the entire year.